 Sano can usually deal with angry shades, but the one that’s currently haunting him is a little different.
 And though he and the exorcist he’s been referred to manage to solve the problem by the end of Spring Break, it’s a week that may lead to difficult choices.

-Technically, cell phones weren’t allowed out at Imperial Panda II for those that were on the clock.
-But aside from the fact that the manager currently on duty was more than a little attached to her Blackberry and inclined to be lenient, the maintenance guy pretty much went his own way all day and didn’t have a lot of critical eyes looking over his shoulder.
-And there was no way in hell Sano was going to be away from his phone in case that woman called him back.
+Technically, cell phones weren’t allowed out at Imperial Panda II for anyone on the clock.
+But aside from the current manager’s love affair with her Blackberry that inclined her toward leniency, the maintenance guy pretty much went his own way all day and didn’t have a lot of critical eyes looking over his shoulder.
+And no way in hell would Sano be away from his phone in case that woman called him back.

 Yesterday’s approach of Kaoru Himura, Sano thought, had made Kenshin more restless.
-It was difficult to tell for certain when the ghost seemed so aimless in general, but Sano did feel that dragging his unwanted guest out of people’s paths required more effort and led to a quicker and more intense buildup of anger today than previously.
-Kenshin never made any move to leave Sano, to go anywhere or do anything other than what he’d been doing all along, but it was pretty clear that he wanted to do something; and Sano was sure it had something to do with his widow.
+It was difficult to tell for certain when the ghost seemed so aimless in general, but Sano believed dragging his unwanted guest out of people’s paths required more effort and led to a quicker and more intense buildup of anger today than previously.
+Kenshin never made any move to leave Sano, to go anywhere or do anything other than what he’d been doing all along, but pretty clearly he wanted to do something; and Sano was sure it had something to do with his widow.

 What had Hajime said they would do if she never called back?
 ‘Start behaving like cads,’ hadn’t it been?
 At least Sano had that fairly hilarious memory to cheer him up a bit, even if the referenced caddishness, seeming more and more likely with each passing hour, was little to his taste.
 He didn’t want to think about the effect it might have on the unfortunate woman if they started more or less stalking her.
 What a miserable idea.